tinaafang/tinaafang/README.md

 I'm currently studying Computer Science and Finance at the University of Waterloo.

-I'm learning data science and software development.
+I'm learning software development and data science.
 I'm passionate about combining these knowledge to create applications that improves our lives!

-Favourite Languages: Python, R, JavaScript, SQL
+Favourite Languages: Java, JavaScript, Python, R, SQL

 In my spare time, I enjoy listening to music, playing badminton, and making tiramisu! :yum::yum: